necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 1 Description
 -------------

-This is the first example that comes with the ``RFExplorer`` repository.
+This is the first example that comes with the :mod:`RFExplorer` repository.
 It will display the amplitude (in dBm) and the frequency (in MHz) of the maximum value in the sweep data.
 The *sweep* is one sweep from the lowest to the highest frequency.
-It is made up of indiviual *steps*.
+It is made up of indiviual *steps* - discrete subdivisions within the sweep.

 The amount of stored sweep data is controlled by the length of time that it scans.
 By default, it samples ten times a second, so if you are comparing it to something that reports less frequently, you will need to aggregate it somehow.